Priority rules – driving licence theory

 Obligation to give way

-• Let intersecting traffic pass.
+• Let intersecting vehicle traffic pass.

 • You must clearly show that you intend to let the other road users go first.
 For example: brake in good time rather than creating uncertainty by braking hard just before the junction.